-The Foundation entered into two management service agreements with a management company in July 2009.
-The original agreements are for a term of three years commencing with the 2009-2010 school year.
-The term of the agreements has been extended to June 30, 2019.
-The management company will manage and operate PM Wells Charter Academy and Canoe Creek Charter Academy during the terms of the agreements.
+The Foundation entered into two management service agreements with a management company in July, 2009, to manage PM Wells and Canoe Creek.
+The original agreements were for a term of three years commencing with the 2009-2010 school year.
+The agreements have been amended several times.
+The current PM Wells contract terminates the earlier of June 30, 2018, and Canoe Creek contract on June 30, 2019, or the termination dates of the charters if the district chooses to terminate them.
+The contracts can be extended past their due dates by the Board.

 The management company shall be paid consistent with the approved annual budget and the scheduled fees per the contracts.
 The fee is subject to a yearly adjustment based on the percentage change of the state funding per student allocation from the previous school year's allocation.
-For the current year there is a flat fee of \$800,000 for PM Wells and \$249,368 for Canoe Creek based on a schedule of per student fees.
-Current year management fees charged to operations totaled \$1,049,368.
+For the current year there is a flat fee of \$804,637 for PM Wells and \$241,682 for Canoe Creek based on a schedule of per student fees.
+Current year management fees charged to operations totaled \$1,046,319.